What are the risk factors for colorectal cancer?

 People with type 2 (usually non-insulin dependent) diabetes have an increased risk of developing colorectal cancer.
 Both type 2 diabetes and colorectal cancer share some of the same risk factors (such as excess weight).
 But even after taking these factors into account, people with type 2 diabetes still have an increased risk.
 They also tend to have a less favorable prognosis (outlook) after diagnosis.

-Factors with uncertain, controversial, or unproven effects on colorectal cancer
+Factors with less clear effects on colorectal cancer risk

 Night shift work